afroditeapp/afrodite-backend/crates/api_client/docs/AccountApi.md

 > models::DemoModeLoginResult post_demo_mode_login(demo_mode_password)
 Access demo mode, which allows accessing all or specific accounts

-Access demo mode, which allows accessing all or specific accounts depending on the server configuration.
+depending on the server configuration.

 ### Parameters